-Post-operative review is usually within one to two weeks after surgery and, provided all is well, 1 to 3 months later.
+Post-operative review is usually performed the next day (or within a few days) after surgery; then 10-14 days later and, provided all is well, about 3 months later.

 Will I have to get my glasses changed?

 Most people will need to change their spectacle prescription at some point after surgery.
 This would normally be at about 3 months following the operation, after the gas bubble has gone.
 As each case is different, please check with your surgeon before visiting an optician.